katulevskiy/tech_layoffs_ml/README.md

 - By performing correlation analysis on layoff percentage, and money raised + size of company before and after layoff, we helped answer the following questions: Would a company have more layoffs if its company size was relatively big before the layoff?
 Does the size of the company after a layoff be indicative of how big the layoff was?
 If a company has more money raised, then would the size of their layoff be smaller?
 - Additionally, by exploring industry and stages of the companies that had layoffsm we also answered the following questions: Are certain industries more prone to experiencing layoffs compared to others?
 Does the current stage of a company serve as a significant indicator of the likelihood of layoffs?

-## Model 1 - Polynomial Regression
+## Submission 2: Model 1 - Polynomial Regression

 [Finalized Data Preprocessing + Model 1 Analysis Notebook](./FinalizedDataPreprocessingCharisseKevinKenneth.ipynb)